Ontario Student Transcript and Ontario Student Record

 An official Ontario Student Transcript can be requested by:

-- Downloading the Request For Ontario Student Transcript Form or by picking up a copy from the school office.
+- Downloading the Request for Ontario School Transcript Request For Transcript Form Effective Sept.
+1, 2019 or by picking up a copy from the school office.

 - Complete the form (if your last name has changed, ensure you put down the name you had when you were in school).